Malabsorption is a problem getting nutrients into the body. It can happen even when someone is eating enough.

 |Copyright © Nucleus Medical Media, Inc.|

-There are many steps in the breakdown of food and movement of nutrients from gut to the rest of the body.
+There are many steps in the process of digestion.
 The stomach and intestines need to be able to push food through the system.
 The stomach, liver and pancreas make fluids that help break down food.
-Once food is broken down, the nutrients can pass through the walls of intestine to the blood.
+The nutrients from food pass through the walls of the intestine to the blood.
 Problems with any part of this process can cause malabsorption.